Skip Navigation

 Educational Services LIFE provides:

 NCS teachers utilize research-based best practice instruction.
-They differentiate the instruction to engage the student in the learning process.
-A student may need a range of individualized educational support that goes beyond the typical instructional methods; they include but are not limited to:
+They differentiate instruction to engage students in the learning process.
+A student may need a range of individualized educational support that goes beyond the typical instructional methods; they include, but are not limited to:

-• Accommodations: The curriculum is college preparatory and is not altered but enables students to demonstrate their true level of knowledge.
+• Accommodations: The curriculum is college preparatory and remains unchanged, allowing students to demonstrate their true level of knowledge.
 Examples are:

 • Dual Instruction: An additional certified teacher in the classroom to provide direct instruction and support to the student where needed.
-For example, students with fine motor challenges may need support with note-taking or assisting a student with organizational tasks, or providing an alternate method of instruction.
+For example, students with fine motor challenges may require support with note-taking, assistance with organizational tasks, or an alternative instructional method.

 • Modifications: The curriculum is modified or adjusted to meet the student’s cognitive level and therefore, does NOT meet college preparatory requirements.